 Continuous access, malware monitoring

-If these things keep you awake at night, you can consider one of several network-based inline appliances that provide granular access control and persistent monitoring to detect attack behavior and authorized access.
+If these things keep you awake at night, you can consider one of several network-based inline appliances that provide granular access control and persistent monitoring to detect attack behaviour and authorised access.
 Consentry Networks, Nevis Networks and Vernier Networks all offer these comprehensive capabilities.

 "The strength of these solutions is their identity-based NAC and post-connect capability," said Gartner's Orans.
 "Their strength is user policies, device policy because of they tie user policy to Active Directory.
 They sit inline and drop or allow packets depending on who you are."